I am a trainer and consultant in Lean Manufacturing, Six Sigma, quality management, and business management.

 Additional Wastes: Creativity, Resources, and By-Products

-An additional waste that you may find is the failure to harness the people in your company.
+An additional waste you may find is the failure to harness the people in your company.
 One lean manufacturing principle involves respecting employees and involving them in the improvement process.
 Failing to do this is one of the most shortsighted wastes because:

 - Employees know your business best and can come up with the optimal solutions for improvement

 - Lack of ownership leads to sub-optimal performance

 Wasting resources results when you don't use your facilities efficiently.
 A few examples include: